 Rude consultants, patient bloopers, execution by hanging, genital retraction syndrome, honest crisps, the last castrato, the absurdity of jogging, men in gardens, papal health, Irish transsexuals, medical senators, tasers, quacks, cryogenics, Sigmund Freud’s birthday, dead snooker players, traveller health, Australian medical slang, health fascism, the Iveagh baths and much more.
 It brings together over one hundred and forty essays including a new piece about his late grandfather, the psychiatrist William J. Coyne.
 Dr Coyne is pictured on the book’s cover, outside his office at the Central Mental Hospital, Dundrum where he was Governor.
 The hospital donkey was named Neddy.

 HOW TO ORDER

 What The Doctor Saw may be ordered by sending cheque or postal order for €16.99 to IMD Publishing, PO Box 5049, Dublin 6w.
 Delivery is free to addresses in Ireland.
 Dr Guéret would be delighted to sign copies or personally dedicate books if requested.

 To order by credit card or electronic banking please contact firstname.lastname@example.org

-This title has sold extremely well in major bookshops, chains and independent booksellers across Ireland and some may still have copies or can order the title in for you.
+This title sold out in many major bookshops, chains and independent booksellers across Ireland.
+Some may still have copies or can order the title in for you.